e1miran/Now-Playing-Serato/docs/input/serato.rst

 #.
    Start the **Now Playing** app.
 The app can be controlled and configured by accessing the menu from the icon in the Windows system tray or Mac menu bar.

-Be aware that as of this writing (2021-03-05), the only information available via Live Playlists is the artist and the title due to limitations iin Serato's offering.
+Be aware that as of this writing (2021-03-05), the only information available via Live Playlists is the artist and the title due to limitations in Serato's offering.